tlm/disttrust/README.md

-# Overview
+# disttrust

-disttrust is a program for requesting tls certificates from a provider and maintaining their validity on the local system.
+A program for requesting tls certificates from a provider and maintaining their validity on the local system.
 It currently only implements the **vault** pki provider using approle based auth.
 The design is such that new providers and auth methods can be added with minimal work.